andreas-zeller/andreas-zeller.github.io/README.md

 * how to automatically infer input languages as readable grammars, and how to use them for massive fuzzing; and
 * how to systematically and precisely characterize the set of inputs that causes a given failure – the "language of failure".

 Enjoy the show!
-[Slides and manuscript](assets/CASA-2020-Learning-the-Language-of-Failure.pdf) are available, too.
+[Annotated slides](assets/CASA-2020-Learning-the-Language-of-Failure.pdf) are available, too.

-### 2018: Stories and Takeaways from Software Engineering Research
+### 2018: Outstanding Research Award Keynote

 These days, I also spend quite some time giving career advice.
 In my [ICSE 2018 SIGSOFT Award keynote](https://www.youtube.com/watch?v=U5jLjcxnwfU), I unfold three lessons on _impact in software engineering research_: